rockinbinbin/GiphyClient/README.md

 * [x] Caching GIFs for fast access
 * [x] Add Gifs to your daily story

+Implemented this app in MVC, using a Model to handle retrieving JSON for trending and search queries.
+Images are loaded async as needed, and cached in the model.
+Upon creating a post, Realm handles persistent storage & retrieval of today's posts, in descending order by date, like a story in Snapchat or Messenger.

 ## Future Considerations:
-* Pagination for search results
+* Pagination for search results (currently loads 500 GIFs fairly quickly, so spending time on pagination seemed excessive)
-* Error handling
+* Error handling (Implemented some error handling and then noticed that it bloated files, for 2 Networking errors / Realm errors to be handled.
+This would be necessary for a larger project.)
-* Unit-tests
+* Unit-testing

 ## Frameworks
 * PureLayout [API for iOS & OS X Auto Layout]: https://github.com/PureLayout/PureLayout